catalyzeio/stratum-docs/s3-bucket-policies.md

 You ***WILL*** receive `Access Denied` errors if you attempt a PUT/POST without a server-side-encryptoin flag or header.

-When using the AWS CLI, this is as simple as adding `--sse` to your command, such as
+When using the AWS CLI, you'll need to add the `--sse` flag to your command, such as

 ```
 aws s3 cp myfile.txt s3://your_bucket_name/ --sse
 ```

-For some SDKs, you may have to set the `x-amz-server-side-encryption` header on the request.
+For some SDKs, you may have to set the `x-amz-server-side-encryption` header on the request instead.
 The value of this header should be set to `AES256`.
 For example, the header on the upload request should look like

 ```
 x-amz-server-side-encryption: AES256